Containers on Summit

 The NVMes on the login nodes are not shared storage across all login nodes.
 Each login node is different with an independent NVMe.
 So you will not find the container layers built on one login node to appear in another login node.
 Every time you login to Summit, the load balancer may put you on a different login node than where you were working on building your container.
 Even if you try to stick to the same login node, the NVMes should be treated as temporary storage as they can be purged anytime, during a reboot or for some other reason.
 It is the user’s responsibility to save any in progress or completed container image build as a tar file or sif file before you close a session.

-Singularity is a container framework from Sylabs.
-On Summit, we will use Singularity solely as the runtime.
+Apptainer is a container framework from Sylabs.
+On Summit, we will use Apptainer solely as the runtime.
 We will convert the tar files of the container images Podman creates into sif files, store those sif files on GPFS, and run them with Jsrun.
-Singularity also allows building images but ordinary users cannot utilize that on Summit due to additional permissions not allowed for regular users.
+Apptainer also allows building images but ordinary users cannot utilize that on Summit due to additional permissions not allowed for regular users.

 Setup before Building